 Will there be prizes?

 The dinner shows incorporate some small prizes as part of the event, however some clients like to augment these with additional prizes such as chocolates, wine, gift vouchers or suitably themed prizes such as plastic ‘Oscar’ statuettes or mini mirror balls.
-These can be great fun, but are in no way essential to the evening, as the emphasis is on the sleuthing process rather than being first to solve the mystery!
-Please note our hosting fee does not include prizes, these can be pre-arranged if required but an additional fee will apply.
+These can be great fun, but are in no way essential to the evening, as the emphasis is on the ‘sleuthing process’ rather than being first to solve the mystery!
+Please note our hosting fee does not include prizes.
+These can be pre-arranged if required but an additional fee will apply.

-Will anyone me made to look silly ?
+Will anyone be made to look silly?

 No!
-The actors are experienced and will soon know who wants to play along (as many do) and who would prefer to be left to watch and enjoy the show.
+The actors are experienced and will soon know who wants to play along (as many do) and who would prefer to be left alone to watch and enjoy the show.